-If a toddler holds her breath until she passes out, she should be evaluated by a doctor the first time it happens, since it can be easily confused with a seizure.
-Episodes like this are generally nothing more than a way for a young child to exert her power over a situation, but at least the first time, it’s a good idea to have a pediatrician take a look to make sure there’s nothing else going on.
+If a toddler holds his breath until he passes out, he should be evaluated by a doctor the first time it happens, since it can be easily confused with a seizure.
+Episodes like this are generally nothing more than a way for a young child to exert his power over a situation, but at least the first time, it’s a good idea to have a pediatrician take a look to make sure there’s nothing else going on.
 Most children grow out of breath-holding around five years old.

 Kyla Boyse.
 “Bad Habits/Annoying Behavior.”
 Health System University of Michigan.
 Regents of the University of Michigan, September 2008.
 Web.

 GreatSchools Staff.
 “Early signs of reading difficulty.”
 GreatSchools.
 GreatSchools.org, February 9 2016.
 Web.